PKXH/movie-night-group-chat/README.md

 2. Stop MongoDB daemon with `ctrl-C` (if started as a service, see [MongoDB's instructions for stopping service](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#run-mongodb-community-edition)).

 ## Troubleshooting
-1. If you are offline, some of your CDN packages may not load and the chat may "partially" "work"
+1. If you are testing on `localhost` or an isolated LAN, some of your remote-hosted CDN packages may not load and the chat may "partially" "work".